 The success rate of key recovery with DPA rises with the number of different processed inputs.
-Therefore, frequent rekeying [24,29] tries to limit the number of different processed inputs per key, i.e., the data complexity.
+Therefore, frequent re-keying [33,39] tries to limit the number of different processed inputs per key, i.e., the data complexity.

-The countermeasure constrains a cryptographic scheme to use a certain key k only for q different public inputs (q-limiting [41]).
+The countermeasure constrains a cryptographic scheme to use a certain key k only for q different public inputs (q-limiting [53]).
 When the limit of q different inputs is reached, another key k' is chosen.
 Thus, for a certain key k, an adversary can only obtain side-channel leakage for q different inputs, which limits the feasibility of DPA to recover k.